Avoiding Immigration Fraud, Part 2

 And even if nothing changes, your immigration judge can interpret the facts of your case in many different ways.

 Let me repeat.
-Nobody can ever guarantee you a good outcome.
+Nobody can ever guarantee you a victorious outcome.

 Last October three women came to my Riverside immigration law office as a last ditch effort to help their sister.